How Ryerson Cleans Spaces

 - washroom fixtures

-- installing disinfectant wipe dispensers to facilitate the cleaning and disinfection of high-touch work surfaces and shared equipment between uses
+- installed disinfectant wipe dispensers to facilitate the cleaning and disinfection of high-touch work surfaces and shared equipment between uses

-- providing additional hand sanitizer dispensers across campus
+- provided additional hand sanitizer dispensers across campus

 The cleaning agents used are hospital-grade, peroxide-based solutions that are designed for daily use to kill pathogens — like bacteria and viruses — and are also non-toxic, and won’t damage expensive equipment.

 Cleaning tasks are prescribed and scheduled based on the nature of each space, the types of activities carried out within it, and the types of equipment, furniture, surfaces and fixtures that it contains.

 Nightly deep-cleaning in common-use and high-traffic areas

 Deep-cleaning and disinfection is taking place nightly in all common-use and high-traffic facilities such as:

 - lounges and lunchroom